-Revealed: University of Sheffield departments being targeted for staff cuts
+Revealed: The University of Sheffield departments being targeted for staff cuts

-A union spokesperson has speculated that the cuts may result in union action
+A UCU spokesperson has speculated that the cuts may result in union action

-Koen Lamberts, the vice chancellor of the University of Sheffield, has outlined, in an email to staff, a list of departments being targeted by the university’s voluntary severance scheme.
+Professor Koen Lamberts, the vice chancellor of the University of Sheffield, has outlined in an email to staff, a list of departments being targeted by the university’s voluntary severance scheme (VSS).

 Professional services staff, such as staff working in IT services, and Accommodation and Commercial Services are also being offered voluntary severance.

-A spokesperson for the Sheffield branch of the University and Colleges Union (UCU) said the scheme was “about as targeted as a missile strike”.
+A spokesperson for the Sheffield branch of the University and College Union (UCU) said the scheme was “about as targeted as a missile strike”.

-The voluntary severance scheme is part of £23m in staff cost reductions the University of Sheffield is aiming to make in reaction to a £50m financial shortfall.
-In the email, seen by The Sheffield Tab, Koen Lamberts said the university is aiming to “regain a financial surplus by 2026-27.”
+The VSS is part of £23m in staff cost reductions the University of Sheffield is aiming to make in reaction to a £50m financial shortfall.
+In the email, seen by The Sheffield Tab, Professor Lamberts said the university is aiming to “regain a financial surplus by 2026-27.”

 “By offering the voluntary severance scheme, we hope that the required savings can be achieved, which will remove the need to restructure, or help minimise the need for compulsory redundancies if a restructure is still necessary.”